livegnik/2way-poc-design/README.md

 - **Auditability**: Log Manager captures structured reasons for acceptance or rejection, and Event Manager emits deterministic signals so applications can react without heuristics.
 - **Replay and recovery**: rebuilding a node means replaying signed history; there are no special bootstrap modes or hidden overrides.

 The system guarantees that malformed writes never land, unauthorized operations fail identically everywhere, and history remains tamper-evident.
-What the protocol enables but does not define—governance, policy meanings, incentive design—lives entirely in application schemas and data.
+What the protocol enables but does not define: governance, policy meanings, incentive design, lives entirely in application schemas and data.

 ---